oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Cluster

+An element representing a cluster in the domain configuration.
 | Name | Type | Description |
 | --- | --- | --- |
 | clusterName | string | The name of this cluster.
 Required |